 On the surface, this is just a government enforcing the rule of law but in reality it’s an autocracy targeting victims in the confused legal environment it created.

 This leaves a media that understands old red lines still lie in the sand, faded though they are: to break a Soviet rule has consequences in the Putin era as well but never so stark and never so open.

 How long can this system keep up?
 There are more than a few factors that drag it down

 Like the Soviet propaganda machine, Putin’s media strategy hides inefficiency, though not as blatantly.
 Connected but corrupt people siphon resources from the state and such a bill will invariably come calling as it did in the Soviet era.

 Moreover, as the Information Age advances, even this sophisticated strategy of focusing on analysis as propaganda has a time limit.
 Critical thinking skills are growing within Russia’s citizenry, especially with its younger generation.
 Much as their parents and grandparents grew too advanced for the World War II-era Soviet media strategy, so too will the kids grow too clever for Putin’s.

 Moreover, thus far, it hasn’t work on the Western policy.
 The sanctions are in place; American troops are deploying throughout Eastern Europe.
 A new American president is coming next year.
 Unless Putin can find a way to manipulate Western voices the way he has Russian ones, a stronger Western response is in the offing.

-This story originally appeared at Geopolitics Made Super, October 26, 2015.
+This story first appeared at Geopolitics Made Super, October 26, 2015.